eriqande/con-gen-csu/README.md

 Read:

 - [Thompson et al, 2020.
 A complex phenotype in salmon controlled by a simple change in migratory timing.
 Science](https://www.science.org/doi/full/10.1126/science.aba9059)  (This is where our example data come from).
 - [Lou and Therkildsen.
 2021.
 Batch effects in population...
-Mol Ecol Res](https://onlinelibrary.wiley.com/doi/full/10.1111/1755-0998.13559)  (This is a class paper on why you might want to trim your sequence data).
+Mol Ecol Res](https://onlinelibrary.wiley.com/doi/full/10.1111/1755-0998.13559)  (This is a classic paper on why you might want to trim your sequence data).
 </details>

 #### In class (Eric talks about Chinook and we discuss the Lou and Therkildsen paper)